-“Mysteries of the Nautilus,” is a walk through tour of the iconic submarine.
+“Mysteries of the Nautilus,” is a walk-through tour of the iconic submarine.

-Space Mountain Mission 2, which is currently undergoing a “Hyperspace Mountain” overlay, features a giant “cannon” for blasting riders into the outer space.
+Space Mountain Mission 2, which is currently undergoing a “Hyperspace Mountain” overlay, features a giant “cannon” for blasting riders into outer space.

 Orbitron, based on Leonardo Di Vinci’s planetarium is a steampunk version of the Star Jets that have appeared at other Disney parks.
 In this version, the only one that is at ground level, the rockets revolve around the planets.
 Each rocket has a different symbol of the zodiac on its tail fin.

 The Magic Kingdom, in Florida, was once home to “The Timekeeper.”
-This Circle Vision 360 attraction, known as the “Tomorrowland Metropolis Science Center,” actually debuted in Paris in 1992 and was also featured in Tokyo.
+This Circle-Vision 360 attraction, known as the “Tomorrowland Metropolis Science Center,” actually debuted in Paris in 1992 and was also featured in Tokyo.
 The Florida version featured Robin Williams as the Timekeeper and Rhea Perlman as the Circumvisual PhotoDroid “Nine-Eye.”
-In this time-travelling adventure, Nine-Eye is sent back through time on a historical journey of Renaissance and invention culminating in a meeting between Jules Verne and H.G.
+In this time-traveling adventure, Nine-Eye is sent back through time on a historical journey of Renaissance and invention culminating in a meeting between Jules Verne and H.G.
 Wells.
 The attraction closed in 2006.
 Monsters Inc. Laugh Floor now occupies this space.